This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - Put down an amount on the form which you can afford, even if your lender has already refused this offer.

 - You have a chance to explain to the court why you have got into arrears.
-Tell the court if you have been affected by coronavirus and how this relates to the claim.

 - Tell the court if you think your circumstances will improve, or if you want time to sell your home yourself.

 - If you feel your lender has not followed the mortgage pre-action protocol, tell the court why.